ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

     //operation when `thing` is `.tuple`
 ```

-To achive this style, all of type parameters are declared at once.
+To achive this style, all of type parameters should be declared at once.

 ```Swift
 //it's possible